Latest

 Press Release

-THE SECRETARY-GENERAL -- MESSAGE FOR INTERNATIONAL WOMEN’S DAY 8 March 2025
+THE SECRETARY-GENERAL -- VIDEO MESSAGE FOR THE INTERNATIONAL DAY OF UNITED NATIONS PEACEKEEPERS 29 May 2025

 Learn more